sharad-snh/bigaddition/README.md

 implementation.
 However, it gives you can idea of how it can be done.

-You can refer to this work as "Sharad Sinha,Big Addition Reference Implementation, CHiPES, NTU, Singapore, March 2013 <include the github link here>"
+You can refer to this work as "Sharad Sinha,Big Addition Reference Implementation, CHiPES, NTU, Singapore, March 2013. include the github link here"